NebraskaCoder/across-tabs/README.md

 - **`broadCastTo`**

-  Sends a `message` to a particular opened tab.
+  Sends a `message` to a particular opened tab or iframe.

   | Parameter | Description                  |
   | --------- | ---------------------------- |